Eye Drops After Cataract Surgery: Recovery Guidelines

 Common Questions

-If you miss a dose, use it as soon as you remember, unless it’s almost time for your next dose.
-Do not double-dose.
+If you miss a dose, take it as soon as you remember unless it’s almost time for the next dose.
+Avoid doubling up on doses to catch up.

 Amplify EyeCare cartoon